eradiate/eradiate/docs/rst/user_guide/post_processing.rst

 - The array has 5 dimensions, named and ordered like this:
   :code:`['theta_i', 'phi_i', 'theta_o', 'phi_o', 'wavelength']`
 - The phi_o dimension must contain values for at least one of the two values 0° and 360° for interpolation.
-If only one is present, it is used for interpolation from both directions
+If only one is present, it is copied into the other's place for plotting
-- Dimensions along which only one value is provided (e.g. only one wavelength was used in the computation) cannot be interpolated and the exact value must be chosen to parametrize the view.
+- The queried values for  incoming light direction as well as the wavelength must exactly match the grid points in the DataArray, since no interpolation is performed

 Hemispherical view
 ^^^^^^^^^^^^^^^^^^